-More than 90,000 Americans are waiting for a kidney transplant, so deciding to become a kidney donor can save lives.
-If you are considering becoming a donor for a family, friend, or even a stranger, your incredibly generous gift can allow someone to live a longer, healthier life.
+More than 90,000 Americans are waiting for a kidney transplant, so becoming a kidney donor can save lives.
+If you consider becoming a donor for a family, friend, or even a stranger, your generous gift can allow someone to live a longer, healthier life.

 Before you can move forward with a kidney donation, there are basic requirements you’ll need to meet first.
 For individuals wondering who can donate, kidney transplants have clear criteria for the benefit of the recipient and donor alike.

 - Be in good health physically and mentally